Ménerbes

 Ménerbes ([menɛʁb]; Menèrba) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region of Southeastern France.
 The walled village on a hilltop in the Luberon mountains, foothills of the French Alps, constitutes the main settlement in the commune.
 In 2019, it had a population of 1,002.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 History

 The village of Ménerbes and its citadel were the site of a major battle between Huguenots and Catholics, called the siege de Ménerbes, which lasted from 1573 to 1578 during the French Wars of Religion.
 Following early battles across France, Protestants decided to intentionally antagonize Pope Pius V by establishing a stronghold in Ménerbes, initially with 150 soldiers and followers led by Scipione de Valvoire, Gaspard Pape de Saint-Auban, and a baron from Germany.
 General mobilization on both sides followed, with Catholic forces led by Henri d'Angoulême for the Pope.

 Despite the balance of power being strongly in favor of the Catholics, the fighting dragged on, increasing in force as time passed.
 Surrounded by trenches with opposing soldiers, the citadel suffered more than 900 blows by cannonballs, assaults by 14 tons of lead bullets, and barrages by incendiary weapons leading to destruction of its towers.

 The Protestants finally agreed to negotiations, surrendering on 9 December 1578 to a "glorious capitulation."
 The battle, which lasted five years, two months and eight days, had been costly, draining the coffers of the towns in the Comtat Venaissin and putting a heavy financial burden on papal accounts.